nm@wholeheartedcnslng.com | Telehealth in New Jersey | 973-671-3048

 Do you ever wonder why you just can't shake the past?

 Disturbing events can result in the feeling of ongoing danger.
 You may get anxious, proceed with caution, and even isolate from those around you.
 While the logical part of your brain might say, "The event has passed, you're OK now," the emotional part can refuse to believe it.
 This is because trauma memories are processed differently than normal memories.
-Since the brain stores trauma in a way that disrupts healthy healing, you might struggle to feel at ease.
+Since the brain stores trauma in a way that gets in the way healthy healing, you might struggle to feel at ease.

 What if trauma didn't have to hold you back from living your life?